This post may contain affiliate links. Please see my disclosure policy for details.

 - I would go for sunrise to get the best lighting and to avoid the heat

-- I personally don’t recommend climbing on the walls for ‘the shot’, plus security will shoo you off anyway – safety is cooler
+- I personally don’t recommend climbing on the walls, plus security will shoo you off anyway – safety is cooler

 - There are platforms that you can stand on that are so much safer and provide the same awesome view!

 Another one of the most photoworthy restaurants in Jaipur is Bar Palladio.
 This gorgeous bar is head to toe painted in blue and has some of the most breathtaking rooms.